Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    * You are trying to submit an image or video post to a NSFW subreddit.

-   Note, quarantined subreddits can be posted to, even if you haven't yet opt-ed in to viewing its content."," ``{""json"": {""errors"": [[""SUBREDDIT_NOTALLOWED"", ""This community only allows trusted members to post here"", ""sr""]]}}``
+   Note, quarantined subreddits can be posted to even if you haven't yet opt-ed in to viewing its content."," ``{""json"": {""errors"": [[""SUBREDDIT_NOTALLOWED"", ""This community only allows trusted members to post here"", ""sr""]]}}``
    "
    "INVALID_OPTION","200","The option specified in the `kind` field isn't valid.","